jimmykallhagen/nx-markview/README.md

 **Author:** `Jimmy Källhagen`
 **License:** `GPL-3.0-or-later`

 > **A simple local Markdown reader with basic HTML support.
-Made to view Nordix documentation.**:
+To view Nordix or other project documentation.**:

 ---